 - Day 1/Day 2 schedules are also based on an eight-period instructional day.
 Four classes meet on the first day at 80-90 minutes each while the other four classes meet on the second day for 80-90 minutes each.
 Lunch is a module connected to periods 3 and 7.

-- Trimester schedules are usually implemented by schools limited to a six-period day plus lunch.
+- Trimester schedules are usually implemented by schools seeking an alternative to a six-period day plus lunch.
 This model provides greater opportunity for electives.
 Divided into three 12-week segments, classes meet for one, two or three trimesters at approximately 70 minutes each.
 Lunch is a module connected to periods 3, 8, and 13.

 STEP 3: Choose inserts.